lpurgitoryl/lpurgitoryl/readme.md

   <samp>
 <!--     <a href="https://www.google.com/search?q=Al+Siam">「 Google Me 」</a> -->
     <br>
-    「 I'm a new grad software engineer and part time tinkerer with a special interest in embedded systems. 」
+    「 I'm a software engineer and part time tinkerer with a special interest in embedded systems. 」
     <br>
     Based in <b>SoCal</b>
     <br>